dokku/dokku/README.md

 ## Configuring

 Set up a domain and a wildcard domain pointing to that host.
 Make sure `/home/dokku/VHOST` is set to this domain.
-By default it's set to whatever the hostname the host has.
-This file only created if the hostname can be resolved by dig (`dig +short $HOSTNAME`).
+By default it's set to whatever hostname the host has.
+This file is only created if the hostname can be resolved by dig (`dig +short $HOSTNAME`).
 Otherwise you have to create the file manually and set it to your prefered domain.
-If this file still not present when you push your app, dokku will publish the app with a port number (i.e. `http://example.com:49154` - note the missing subdomain).
+If this file still is not present when you push your app, dokku will publish the app with a port number (i.e. `http://example.com:49154` - note the missing subdomain).

 You'll have to add a public key associated with a username by doing something like this from your local machine: